ikonbethel/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-This is a Readme of tasks on 0x0F Python - Object-relational mapping
+This is a Readme of tasks on 0x0F Python - Object-relational mapping.